UoR Graduate Attributes

 - Seek out opportunities to engage with different cultures and perspectives from around the world.

-- Consider global perspectives in the discipline and its application.
+- Consider global perspectives in the discipline by understanding the social, cultural, and contextual impacts of knowledge and practice.

 Self-Directed Learner